DANser-freelancer/code_bits/README.md

   2. `arg` is where you can specify any amout of arguments to send to the `fn`.
 - `()` - acts as the pipe end or "outlet" to get the final value.

-There's nothing revolutionary about it, I simply like how pipe start, end, and sections are clearly defined without having to go through some method.
+There's nothing revolutionary about it.
+I simply like how pipe start, end, and sections are clearly defined without having to go through some method.
+And of course you could store the value somewhere else, or protect it by using a binding or a generator instead of a basic function.